 The QAA safeguard standards and improve the quality of UK higher education wherever it is delivered around the world.
 The QAA check that students working towards a UK qualification get the higher education they are entitled to expect.
 Take a look about their remit and work with HE partners.

-A-Z of resources to support teaching, learning and assessment
+A-Z of resources to support delivery of your courses and modules

 Hallam students have an Academic Adviser allocated to them at the beginning of Semester 1/2 and will have contact with them at least 3 times per academic year to discuss their Academic Progression Development – Personal Development and Professional Development.